bonny2long/ChefBot/README.md

 ##  Overview

-**ChefBoBon** is a full-stack web application that leverages artificial intelligence to generate personalized recipes based on user-provided ingredients.
-Built with modern web technologies, ChefBoBon features user authentication, real-time database operations, social features, and AI-powered content generation through Claude AI integration.
+**ChefBonBon** is a full-stack web application that leverages artificial intelligence to generate personalized recipes based on user-provided ingredients.
+Built with modern web technologies, ChefBonBon features user authentication, real-time database operations, social features, and AI-powered content generation through Claude AI integration.

 ### Problem Solved
-ChefBoBon addresses the common challenge of deciding what to cook with available ingredients by providing AI-generated, creative recipe suggestions tailored to user inputs.
+ChefBonBon addresses the common challenge of deciding what to cook with available ingredients by providing AI-generated, creative recipe suggestions tailored to user inputs.

 ## Key Features